sudoRM-rSLASH/test_task/README.md

 ### Notes

-For create new users or see all created users login as admin on: http://127.0.0.1:8000/signin/
+For create new users or see all created users login as administrator on: http://127.0.0.1:8000/signin/

 You can login as created user by username and password.